zhaokg/Rbeast/README.md

         #define R_RELEASE   0       // Disable the R infterface
         ```

-    2. Go to the folder where the sour files are saved.
+    2. Go to your local folder  where the source files are saved.
 Complie them into object files

         `gcc -c -fPIC *.c -DMATLAB_MEX_FILE  -I"Path to your local matlab include folder (i.e., the include folders containing mex.h, etc.)"`